planetfederal/qgis-lessons-plugin/docs/source/writing_lessons.rst

 - **endcheck**: a function to check that the step has been executed correctly.
   This function will be run when the lesson moves to the next step.
-It should return ``True`` if the user has correctly performed the task for this step, or false otherwise.
+It should return ``True`` if the user has correctly performed the task for this step, or ``False`` otherwise.
 In this last case, the plugin will show a warning message and won't let the user move to the next step until the step is correctly completed.
+You can also return a string, in which case, it will be considered as an error message, and will be shown to the user, without letting him move to the next step.
 - **steptype**: ``Step.MANUALSTEP`` if the step is to be performed manually by the user, or ``Step.AUTOMATEDSTEP`` if it's an automated one.
   In this last case, the step will not be shown in the lesson panel's index,